Foreign relations of the Ottoman Empire: Suleiman the Magnificent

 Selim I's son Suleiman I became known as "Suleiman the Magnificent" for his long string of military conquests Suleiman consolidated Ottoman possessions in Europe and made the Danube the undisputed northern frontier.

 The decisive Ottoman victory came at the Battle of Mohács in 1526.
 The forces of the Kingdom of Hungary and its allies, led by Louis II was defeated by Suleiman's army.
 The result was the three-way partition of Hungary for several centuries between the Ottoman Empire, the Habsburg Monarchy, and the Principality of Transylvania.
 Louis II was killed, thus ending the Jagiellonian dynasty in Hungary and Bohemia.
 Its dynastic claims passed to the House of Habsburg.

 Suleiman selected cooperative local leaders in the newly acquired Wallachian, Moldavian, and Transylvanian Christian territories.
 The role was to keep the peace, collect taxes, and in turn were protected by the Porte.
 Later sultans considered replacing these tributary princes with Ottoman Muslim governors but did not do so for political, military, and financial reasons.
 Suleiman's successes frightened the Europeans, but he failed to move north of the Danube, failed to take Vienna, failed to conquer Rome, and was unable to gain a foothold in Italy.
 The defeats meant that the Ottoman Empire could not take advantage of the intellectual and technical advances made in Western Europe.
 Instead Suleiman's empire while large, failed to keep pace with the rapid advances taking place in Europe.
 According to John Norton, additional weaknesses of Suleiman included his conscription of Christian children, maltreatment of subject peoples, and obsession with his own prestige.

 The Dutch allied with the Ottomans.
-Prince William of Orange coordinated his strategic moves with those of the Ottomans during the Turkish negotiations with Philip II of Spain in the 1570s.
-After the Habsburgs inherited the Portuguese crown in 1580, Dutch forces attacked their Portuguese trading rivals while the Turks, supportive of the Dutch bid for independence, attacked the Habsburgs in Eastern Europe.
+Prince William of Orange coordinated his strategic moves with those of the Ottomans during Ottoman negotiations with Philip II of Spain in the 1570s.
+After the Habsburgs inherited the Portuguese crown in 1580, Dutch forces attacked their Portuguese trading rivals while the Ottomans, supportive of the Dutch bid for independence, attacked the Habsburgs in Eastern Europe.